rlmartin/public-docs/resume.md

 * Established: [architecture council](https://github.com/ModaOperandi/agora), RFC process, Sprint Demos lightning talk series, longer Tech Talk series
 * Led migration from Heroku to AWS
 * Led (with DevOps/Platform) the build of a fully-instrumented Kubernetes cluster and a software development platform on top of it
-* Hands-on work with Terraform, New Relic, PagerDuty
+* Hands-on work with Terraform, New Relic, PagerDuty, Ruby on Rails, Scala
 * Most senior engineering leader through the majority of my tenure (no CTO)

 ## Zocdoc
 ### Director of Engineering - Platform, _Oct 2017-Jan 2019_
-* Manage two teams and one engineering manager (11 engineers)
+* Managed two teams (Platform and Cloud Infra) and one engineering manager (11 engineers)
 * Teams building the microservice platform for the company: API-driven development (Swagger), codegen (C# + Scala), infrastructure-as-code
 * Teams working on proof-of-concept for a Kubernetes cluster, including Istio service mesh
 * Owned relationships with major external vendors (AWS, GCP, Datadog, CloudHealth)
 * Responsible for org-wide AWS budget of $2M/yr, plus visibility of spend at the team level
+* Established and led the Interview Guild, to improve Zocdoc's engineering interview processes
+* Led the Operational Excellence Guild, which examined outages in order to learn from them

 ## Bright Systems, Inc
 ### First Engineer, _Nov 2017-Oct 2018_